 The automobile legend Henry Ford once said: “An idea is just an idea.
 Almost anyone can think up an idea.
 The thing that counts is developing it into a practical product.”

-ESTJ stands for Extraverted, Sensing, Thinking, Judging.
+ESTJ means and stands for Extraverted, Sensing, Thinking, Judging.
 This personality type takes the persona of the Director or the Executive.
 About 8-12% of the US population are known to be ESTJs, which makes it one of the more common personality types.